Applied Institutional Analysis

 Areas of Engagement

-• Early identification of systemic drift
+• Recognition of systemic drift before visible breakdown

 • Cultural coherence under sustained external pressure